 1. How many frameworks are in Spring?

 Spring is not just a single framework but a comprehensive ecosystem comprising various sub-frameworks and projects.
 These include Spring Core, Spring MVC, Spring Boot, Spring Data, Spring Security, Spring Batch, and Spring Cloud, among others.
-Each of these sub-frameworks addresses specific aspects of application development, providing specialized tools and features to enhance productivity and efficiency.
+Each sub-framework addresses specific application development aspects, providing specialized tools and features to enhance productivity and efficiency.

 2. How to use Spring Framework in Java?